This article contains affiliate links. If you use these links to buy something, we may earn a commission.

 Over time, you’ll naturally establish your own teaching techniques.
-However, if you’re just starting out, you should practise different ways of teaching.
+However, if you’re just starting out, you should practice different ways of teaching.
 This can include games, quizzes, show-and-tells, silent reading and act-it-out challenges.

 Whatever method you choose to adopt, it’s essential to break your lessons up into smaller sections.
 For example, if you’re teaching young children, their attention span is going to be short, so you might want to consider splitting each activity up into 10-minute sessions, giving your students time to recap and have a break in between tasks.